Civil and Environmental Engineering

 CE 6340.
 Structural Dynamics.
 3 Credits.

 Vibration of continuous systems: membranes, beam plates, and shells; approximate methods of vibration analysis; methods of integral transform; analysis of nonlinear systems; wave propagation.
-Prerequisites: APSC 2058, CE 3240.
+Prerequisites: APSC 2058 and CE 3240.
 (Fall, odd years).

 CE 6341.
 Random Vibration of Structures.
 3 Credits.

 Introduction to random processes, responses of linear structures to stationary and nonstationary random inputs.
 Structural responses to earthquakes, waves, boundary-layer turbulences, wind loads, etc. Failure analysis of structures under random loads.
-Prerequisites: APSC 3115, CE 6340.
+Prerequisites: APSC 3115 and CE 6340.
 (Spring, even years).

 CE 6342.
 Structural Design to Resist Natural Hazards.
 3 Credits.

 Prediction of forces due to earthquakes and strong winds; generalized codes; pseudostatic methods for preliminary design; codes based on spectra, energy absorption and ductility; influence of foundations; ground failures; static and aeroelastic effects of strong winds.
 Design project.
-Prerequisites: CE 3240, CE 4340, either CE 6340 or CE 6701.
-(Spring).
+Prerequisites: CE 3240 and CE 4340; and CE 6340 or CE 6701.
+(Spring, Every Year).

 CE 6401.
 Fundamentals of Soil Behavior.
 3 Credits.